Impact of lensing magnification on the analysis of galaxy clustering in redshift space: Magnification bias modelling of the correlation function multipoles

-Lastly, we see that in any case the theoretical prediction in the fiducial $\Lambda$CDM model does not agree very well with the data from the $w$CDM simulation.
-Although the shape is similar between data points and analytical prediction, the amplitude is different (this difference is clear for the quadrupole, where data points are consistently at least a factor two above the prediction for both $s = 1.2$).
-For more precise studies at higher redshift it will be important to find a way to account for this cosmology-dependant correction.
-Nonetheless, even if the present modelling in the fiducial $\Lambda$CDM cosmology is not perfect to analyse the $w$CDM, it is still much better than not accounting at all for lensing magnification.
+Lastly, the theoretical prediction in the fiducial $\Lambda$CDM model does not agree very well with the data from the $w$CDM simulation in any case.
+Although the shape is similar between data points and analytical prediction, the amplitude is different (this difference is clear for the quadrupole, where data points are consistently at least a factor two higher than the prediction for both $s = 1.2$).
+For more precise studies at higher redshift, it will be important to find a way to account for this cosmology-dependant correction.
+Nonetheless, even if the present modelling in the fiducial $\Lambda$CDM cosmology is not perfect for analysing the $w$CDM, it is still much better than not accounting for lensing magnification at all.